rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 Design notes:

 - **Absent means `Regular`.** Every connection that exists today has no metadata, and none of them may stop working.
 Role filtering must therefore treat "missing key" as `Regular`, which `SqlServerConnectionMetadataFilterOperator.IsNotSet` expresses directly.
-- **`E2E` is not a role.** The earlier draft listed `Regular` / `Administrative` / `E2E` as three roles, but `E2E` answers a different question: *administrative* versus *regular* is about what the connection may do, while *disposable* is about whether its target may be destroyed.
-An E2E run needs both an administrative connection (to create and drop) and a regular connection (to install into and use), and both are tagged disposable.
-Collapsing these into one enum forces a false choice. `Disposable` is therefore an independent flag, and `E2E` disappears as a role.
+- **`E2E` is not a `TigerWrap:ConnectionRole` value.** `Regular` / `Administrative` describes
+  user-facing DB-command eligibility.
+The separate `TigerWrap:E2E:Role` lifecycle axis uses `Bootstrap` / `TestDatabase`; the permanent bootstrap is explicitly non-disposable and only the temporary database connection is disposable.
+Do not collapse these independent axes.
 - Metadata is **not** a security boundary.
 It is a guard rail that prevents mistakes, not privilege.
 A user who edits `connections.json` can set anything.
 Documentation must say so; permissions remain the server's job.
-- TigerWrap does not create a separate connection store.
-Everything goes through `SqlServerConnectionStore`.
+- TigerWrap does not require or automatically create a separate connection store.
+Everything goes through the one default or explicitly selected `SqlServerConnectionStore`.

 ### Administrative connections target `master`